HackSoftware/Django-Styleguide/README.md

 ### Handle Exceptions in APIs

-In order to transform the exceptions raised in the services to a standard HTTP response you need to catch the exception and return proper HTTP response.
+In order to transform the exceptions raised in the services or selectors, to a standard HTTP response, you need to catch the exception and raise something that the rest framework understands.

 The best place to do this is in the `handle_exception` method of the `APIView`.